 Where to stay in Vernon

-My top recommendation for overnight accommodation in Vernon is the Prestige Vernon Lodge.
+My top recommendation for overnight accommodation in downtown Vernon is the Prestige Vernon Lodge.
 Despite the unassuming exterior, it’s a real one of a kind place to stay.

 For more details and recommendations, check out our dedicated Vernon accommodation guide!